blahosyl/enlightened-publishing/README.md

 #### About/Credentials section imagery

-The [**About** section](assets/images/why-me-img.webp) shows the client in a confident pose in front of a grafitti wall.
+The [**About** section](assets/images/why-me-img.webp) shows the client in a confident pose in front of a graffiti wall.
 It centers the client as both competent and approachable.
 The image has been re-colored to fit the site's color scheme.

 ![Solutions section image 2](assets/images/why-me-img.webp)